OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/Python/Python Environments/Conda Environment.md

 Why?
 Because of the following scenario that I previously faced:
 * I installed library "A" using pip
-* used command to get `environment.yml` file (which will include "A")
+* used command to create `environment.yml` file (which will include "A")
 * pip uninstalled "A"
-* used command to get `environment.yml` file again, but this time, "A" wasn't removed, as it was installed using pip, so conda can't track these changes.
+* used command to re-create `environment.yml` file again, but this time, "A" wasn't removed, as it was installed using pip, so conda can't track these changes.

 But what if you have already a project with both pip and conda installed packages?
-Then for each time you pip uninstall a package, you must add it to a file called pip-removed.txt , and for each time you conda export an environment.yml file, you must make sure all packages in pip-removed.txt are not in the exported environment.yml file... but that's the easy way...
+Then for each time you pip uninstall a package, you must add it to a file called pip-removed.txt , and for each time you create an environment.yml file, you must make sure all packages in pip-removed.txt are not in the created environment.yml file... but that's the easy way...

 However, IF you want to lose your soul (or have already lost it), you can do the following (courtesy of the [chat history](https://sharegpt.com/c/zCNgQOx) with ChatGPT):
 1. add `pip_install.py` to your main project's directory, and write this code in it: ^vi0c08